harshivkrishna/TruView/SOCIAL_SHARING_GUIDE.md

 # Enhanced Social Sharing Feature Guide

 ## Overview
-The TruView social sharing feature has been significantly enhanced to provide a better user experience with platform-specific message formatting and prefilled content.
+The Truviews social sharing feature has been significantly enhanced to provide a better user experience with platform-specific message formatting and prefilled content.

 ## Key Features